|

 personally plugged his picture CD to everyone who would listen.
 This time

-he charged $10 a copy and sold perhaps 50 copies to a group of 150 people.
+Gary charged $10 a copy.
+He sold perhaps 50 copies to a group of 150 people.

-Again I was upset that more people weren't buying Gary's picture CD!
+That made two years in a row that I was upset that more people weren't buying Gary's picture CDs!

 I even tried selling copies to my students by personally asking them to

-buy one.
 Most people said "NO".
-I still have over 20 copies of
+I was left with over 20 copies of

-that CD sitting in the DJ booth that were never sold.
+that CD sitting in my studio's DJ booth that were never sold.
+Every

-Once the 2004 Rhapsody Trip came around, I vowed to avoid a repeat of the
+Rhapsody Trip came around, I vowed to avoid a repeat of the photography

 out this somewhat controversial memo: